China Guodian Corporation: Unlisted subsidiaries

 Guodian United Power is responsible for the development and manufacture of wind turbines.

 They mainly produce onshore wind turbines of size 1500 kW (designed by the German development company aerodyn Energiesysteme GmbH).

 In addition there a new turbines 2MW, 3MW, and a 6MW offshore turbine in development.

 They are among the top wind turbine manufacturers by annual market share (November 8 in 2012).

-Old Mutual – Guodian is a joint venture life insurance company.
+Old Mutual – Guodian is an insurance company.

 Insurance business

 China Guodian Corporation is setting up a property insurance company in Beijing to diversify the business into other areas, trying to aid its move towards becoming more comprehensive energy conglomerate.
 China Guodian will hold the majority stake in the proposed new insurance company, whose registered capital is expected to reach 1 billion yuan ($146 million).

 In the first half of 2008, China Guodian invested in a life insurance company.
 Later in September, the group purchased a 19.6 percent stake in a city commercial bank in Shijiazhuang, the capital city of Hebei province, becoming the bank's largest shareholder.

 Prior to China Guodian, the State Grid Corp and several other energy groups also expanded their businesses to the financial sector.
 They have established a number of insurance companies and hold stakes in securities and futures brokerages.